SPDA-SAM: A Self-prompted Depth-Aware Segment Anything Model for Instance Segmentation: Experiments

 To intuitively understand the complementary actions between the depth information and the original image characteristics, we visualize the image embeddings produced by our depth-aware dual-path encoder in Fig.~\ref{fig:analysis}.
 It can be seen that object instances become more distinguishable and exhibit stronger contrast against the surrounding background once the depth data has been injected into the network, compared to those obtained without using depth information.

 In addition, the foreground probability maps produced by the mask decoder of the SSSPM are visulized in Fig. \ref{fig:foreground_map}, to intuitively demonstrate the effectiveness of the self-prompt mechanism.
-As can be observed, the foreground probability map predicted by the mask decoder in its second invocation with self-prompt shows higher confidences in the foreground regions, compared to that predicted in the first invocation of the mask decoder.
+As can be seen, the foreground probability map predicted by the mask decoder in its second invocation with self-prompt shows higher confidences in the foreground regions, compared to that predicted in the first invocation.
 It is suggested that the self-prompt mechanism used by our SSSPM is useful for improving the performance of SAM.